-Mark Anielski is the Chief Well-being Officer, Co-founder and Partner in Genuine Wealth Inc., Happiness Solutions Inc. and President and CEO of Anielski Management Inc. (AMI) based in Edmonton, Alberta, Canada.
+Mark Anielski is the Chief Well-being Officer, Co-founder and Partner in Genuine Wealth Inc., founder of Happiness Solutions Inc. and President and CEO of Anielski Management Inc. (AMI) based in Edmonton, Alberta, Canada.

 Mark Anielski is a rare economist who specializes in the the economics and measurement of well-being and happiness.
 He is recognized as an international expert in well-being measurement and indicators as well as a pioneer of natural capital accounting and sustainability measurement.

 In 2008 his book won the gold medal in the Los Angeles Nautilus Book Awards in the category of Conscious Business and Leadership and won a bronze medal at the Axiom Book Awards in New York in the category of economics.